 Have you ever chosen to eat at a restaurant because it seemed to be more environmentally friendly?
-Or have you ever bought a vegan or vegetarian dish due to a green sign that is next to the meal?
+Or have you ever bought a vegan or vegetarian dish due to a green certification or sign that comes with the meal?

-Often we live our lives conscious about how our choices affect others.
-If you have ever wondered about the worldly effects of the food you chose to eat, you may have been thinking of your global food print.
-A food print is the local measure of how your diet affects your carbon foot print.
+Often, we choose to live consciously about how our choices affect others.
+This theme is also increasingly present in our diet.
+Restaurants around the world are providing more options of organically grown products, or similar healthy sustainably produced food.
+If you have ever wondered about the global effects of the food you chose to eat, you may have been thinking of your global foodprint.
+A foodprint is a local measure of how your diet affects your carbon footprint.

-The correct diet is crucial to helping us achieve our health goals, and a long sustainable life.
-However, diet also plays a part in how we affect demand, raw materials and resources.
+A healthy diet is crucial to helping us achieve moral standards, health goals and lead a longer life.
+Diet also plays an important role as it affects demand for raw materials and resources.
 This demand equals food that needs land area, water, labor, and produces carbon emissions.
-All food will aquire these resources, and it is important to be conscious of its affect on the environment.
+All food acquires these resources, and it is important to be conscious of its effect on the environment.
 Due to this, we use the term footprint to describe how our diet affects our local footprint.
 By eating a certain way, we can also control the environmental impact we would like to have.

 Dieting Around the World

-A well balanced diet while supporting local food sources will help you understand how food around the world contributes to carbon emissions.
-We’ve create a list of facts for you to keep in mind when trying to decide what to eat, and how to eat.
+A well-balanced diet while supporting local food sources will help you understand how food around the world contributes to carbon emissions.
+We’ve created a list of facts for you to keep in mind when trying to decide what to eat, and how to eat.

 THE HISTORY OF DIETING